Get E-Book

 console.log(bytes.byteLength);

-TextDecoder turns bytes into strings.
+TextDecoder does the reverse.
+It turns bytes back into text -

 const decoder = new TextDecoder('utf-8');